VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_quickstart.md

 | `Width` | organ width | scales the organ laterally |
 | `Thickness` | organ thickness | optional but useful for non-flat organs |

+With just these three attributes, you can already get a recognizable plant structure.
+The reconstruction will be very basic, with all organs oriented in the same direction and attached at the same point on their bearer, but it's a start!
+It may also be largely enough for some applications, as long as the architecture of the plant is highly predictable.

 ### Standard set for topology-based plant reconstruction

+Usually, you will want to add insertion angles and Euler angles to get more realistic organ orientations.
+This is the standard set of attributes used in topology-based reconstruction:

 | Column | Meaning |
 | --- | --- |